Information for Students & Teachers

 A basic understanding of our justice system and its role in preserving and protecting our democracy is critical for students of all ages.
 This page lists programs offered by the Judicial Branch to promote a better understanding of how the courts in Maine work and provides links to informative, nonpartisan resources and websites.

-• The Maine State Bar Association is sponsoring an essay contest for high school students and an art poster contest for grades 4-5 and 6-8 on 2023's Law Day theme.
-For more information visit: https://www.mainebar.org/page/lawday.
+The Maine State Bar Association is participating in Law Day activities by sponsoring an essay contest for Maine students in grades 9-12 and a poster contest for students in grades 4-5 and 6-8.
+More information on the contest can be found on the MSBA’s website here: https://www.mainebar.org/page/lawday.

 Judicial Branch Activities